SwitchAxe/switchaxe.github.io/_posts/2025-06-29-RUBY-HASHMAPS-1.markdown

 end
 my_hashmap.default_proc = my_procedure

-# but there are many different ways to define functions.
+# but Ruby has several different syntax constructs for as many types of function.
 Here are a few more ways to do the same thing:
 my_hashmap.default_proc = -> (h, k) { "#{k} not found!" }
 my_hashmap.default_proc = proc { |h, k| "#{k} not found!" }
 {% endhighlight %}